 Therefore, £17.50 is the VAT amount that we need to pay if we purchase a £105.00 price product.

 So, you can use this simple multiplication and division trick and calculate the VAT manually.
 But you don't need to do it all the time.
-Because it becomes more complicated when we deal with big amounts.
-So, use our VAT Calculator to make it easy and fast.
+Because it becomes more complicated when we deal with big numbers.
+So, use our VAT Calculator to make it easier and faster.
 Also, it will save human's time and effort.

 Firstly, let me tell you that you can perform two types of VAT calculations in this tool.